LucasMatiasL/The-Internet-Playwright/README.md

 ## Introduction

-This repository contains examples and code snippets demonstrating how to interact with webpages using Playwright.
+This repository contains examples and code snippets demonstrating how to interact with webpages using Playwright with TypeScript.
 Playwright provides a high-level API for automating web browsers, enabling tasks such as form submission, content extraction, and UI interactions.
+The design pattern used for this project is Page Object Model.

 ## Getting Started
 ### Prerequisites